dualjs/dual/README.md

  * automatic building with `grunt-dcl` TODO
  * project scaffolding with `grunt-init-dual` TODO

-With Dual you can use your single widgets codebase both on client and server.
+With Dual you can use your single widgets codebase **both on client and on server**.
 It is ideal for:

  * really fast headless testing
  * progressive enhancement